Two-factor authentication doesn't work if your cell gets hijacked.

 “There is a reported increase in activity and I think the carriers are addressing the problem to ensure that it doesn't get worse,” said John Marinho, CTIA’s vice president of technology and cybersecurity.
 “The way that we address it is to be very vigilant.”

-“No system is foolproof,” Marihno told NBC News, but employees at call centers and in retail stores go through “pretty rigorous training” about the port-out scam, he said.
+“No system is foolproof,” Marinho told NBC News, but employees at call centers and in retail stores go through “pretty rigorous training” about the port-out scam, he said.

 Lorrie Cranor, a cybersecurity expert at Carnegie Mellon, believes better authentication procedures are needed before cellphone service can be switched.
 Cranor was the victim of the port-out scam two years ago.
 At the time, she worked at the FTC and wrote about her experience.